 The first dataset, non-commercial removals, estimates total available removals that do not occur during directed groundfish fishing activities.
 These include removals incurred during research, subsistence, personal use, recreational, and exempted fishing permit activities, but do not include removals taken in fisheries other than those managed under the groundfish FMP.
 These estimates represent additional sources of removals to the existing Catch Accounting System (CAS) estimates.
-Estimates for Atka mackerel from this dataset are shown along with trawl survey removals from 1977-2012 in Table 17B-1.
-Removals from activities other than directed fishing totaled 140 t in 2010, 1,529 t in 2011, and 62 t in 2012.
-This is approximately 0.2, 2.0, and <0.1% of the 2010, 2011, and 2012 ABCs respectively, and represent a very low risk to the stock.
+Estimates for Atka mackerel from this dataset are shown along with trawl survey removals from 1977-2014 in Table 17B-1.
+Removals from activities other than directed fishing totaled 140 t in 2010, 1,529 t in 2011, 62 t in 2012, <1 t in 2013, and 111 t in 2014.
+This is approximately 0.2, 2.0, <0.1, <0.1, and 0.2% of the 2010, 2011, 2012, 2013, and 2014 ABCs respectively, and represent a very low risk to the stock.
 These removals were not incorporated in the stocks assessment.
-If these removals were accounted for in the stock assessment model, the recommended ABCs for 2015 and 2016 would likely change very little.
+If these removals were accounted for in the stock assessment model, the recommended ABCs for 2016 and 2017 would likely change very little.